wu-semsys/swemls-toolkit/readme.md

 Both SHACL-AF rules and SHACL constraints are available in folder (`input/patterns`).

-SWeMLS-KG toolkit is part of the resources available for our ESWC 2023 submission entitled "_Describing and Organizing Semantic Web and Machine Learning Systems in the SWeMLS-KG_".
+SWeMLS toolkit is part of the resources available for our ESWC 2023 submission entitled "_Describing and Organizing Semantic Web and Machine Learning Systems in the SWeMLS-KG_".

 ## Instructions